CompVis/invariances/README.md

 FID evaluations.

 ## Demos
+To get started you can directly dive into some demos.
+Please note that checkpoints will be downloaded on demand, which can take a while.
+You can see the download progress displayed in the terminal running the streamlit command.

 ### Feature Visualization
 To run a interactive demo that allows to visualize representations and their invariances of AlexNet, run
 ```
 streamlit run invariances/demo_visualization.py
 ```

 ### Adversarial Attacks
 coming soon

 # TODO: from here iin readme - adopt
 ## Data -- TODO
 `MNIST`, `FashionMNIST` and `CIFAR10` will be downloaded automatically the